 Improving the Mechanisms of Fighting against Crime

 If you ever had a house burglary or faced some other economic crime – you probably noticed that police are unable to help us.
 We, honest citizens, can do pretty much nothing to protect our rights on our money and goods we have.
-If someone would like to steal it – they will do, and it is highly unlikely that police will do anything about it.
+If someone wants to steal from you, they can do so and it is unlikely that police will do anything about it.
 Moreover, even if they do – the punishment for such crimes is very small.
-In the best case, a person will be sent to prison for a few months and after the release, nothing will stop him to do the same again!
+In the best case scenario, a person will be sent to prison for a few months and after their release, nothing will stop them from doing it again.
 We need more effective mechanisms to protect us and our belongings!

 International Recognition of Armenian Genocide

 Recognition of crimes committed by states – even a hundred years ago – is an essential ground to build a peaceful future!